1964 San Diego Chargers season: Week 6: vs. Denver Broncos

 San Diego easily defeated Denver in Hadl's first start since the 1962 finale.
 Denver scored first, taking the opening kickoff and going 80 yards in 17 plays, scoring a touchdown while running over nine minutes off the clock.
 Lincoln led the Charger response, gaining 22 yards around left end and later scoring untouched from five yards out.
 In the 2nd quarter, a 42-yard gain by Kocourek led to a juggling 4-yard touchdown catch by Alworth, and Lincoln's second touchdown made it 21–7.

-The Chargers continued to pull away in the second half, with Kocourek scoring after less than three minutes; the tight end took Hadl's pass at the Denver 32 and shrugged off a weak tackle before completing a 46-yard touchdown.
+The Chargers continued to pull away in the second half, with Kocourek scoring after less than three minutes; the tight end took Hadl's pass at the Denver 32-yard line and shrugged off a weak tackle before completing a 46-yard touchdown.
 Hadl scored the fifth Charger touchdown himself on an 18-yard keeper, and following a consolation score for the Broncos, Jacque MacKinnon went 48 yards on a draw play before scoring from a yard out on the next play.

 Hadl finished 18 of 28 for 216 yards, with two touchdowns and no interceptions, while Kocourek caught 4 passes for 113 yards and a touchdown.
 The Chargers had combined rushing stats of 39 carries for 272 yards, with 4 touchdowns.
 San Diego outgained an opponent by 300 yards for the first time in a regular season game, with a 486–186 advantage.